drblaui/FirefoxSkip/README.md

 After that just simply execute `keylogSender.py` and enjoy

-> Tip: The Server prints the message it recieved into the console.
+> Tip: The Server prints the messages it recieves into the console.
 Make sure it got the message `browser` at leas once before trying to skip